alexandervpetrov/ribosome-example-django/README.md

 # Ribosome example: Django project

-This repo is example of configured Ribosome release process for Django project.
+This repo is example of configured [Ribosome](https://github.com/alexandervpetrov/ribosome) release process for Django project.
+This example is complementary to [Nginx example](https://github.com/alexandervpetrov/ribosome-example-ngninx), they work together.

 ## Prerequisites